Why Lawd?

 Why Lawd? is the second studio album by American neo soul duo NxWorries, which consists of vocalist Anderson .Paak and producer Knxwledge.
 It was released physically on June 7, 2024, by Stones Throw Records, and was digitally released a week later on June 14, 2024.
 The album won Best Progressive R&B Album at the 67th Annual Grammy Awards.

 Background

-In October 2020, Anderson .Paak revealed that a new NxWorries album was on the way.
-After years of teases on social media, the album was announced on April 3, 2024, with an official visualizer for "86Sentra" being released the same day.
+In October 2020, Anderson .Paak revealed that a new NxWorries album was upcoming.
+The album was officially announced on April 3, 2024, with an official visualizer for "86Sentra" being released the same day.

 Release and promotion

 The album's first single, "Where I Go", featuring H.E.R., was released on October 19, 2022, alongside a music video.
 It was previously debuted at the Double Happiness Festival in December 2020.
 The second single, "Daydreaming", was released on May 18, 2023, alongside a music video recorded in Grand Theft Auto V. On April 3, 2024, the album was officially announced with the single "86Sentra".
 "FromHere", featuring Snoop Dogg and October London, was released on May 14, 2024, as the album's fourth single.
 The album released physically on June 7, 2024.
 The album's fifth single, "WalkOnBy" featuring Earl Sweatshirt and Rae Khalil, was released on June 11, 2024.
 It released digitally on June 14, 2024.

 In May 2025, the duo announced their first tour together, the Why Lawd?
 Tour, in support of the album.
 The tour will be supported by Rae Khalil and is set to run from September to October 2025.